rihlam3/alx-pre_course/0x01-git/README.md

-this is a folder for my repot
+this isa folder for my repot